matthewmforget/website/README.md

 ## 🎉 Getting Started

 To play the game, simply visit https://matthewmforget.github.io/website.
 You’ll be transported to a nostalgic world reminiscent of classic platformers!

----

-Feel free to modify any part of this section to better fit your style or add any additional details about your game!